MacKenia/CQNU-helper/README.md

 You can log in without Python in a tiny Linux system but you still need `curl` and `sed` in your system.

+## LoginIntoCqnu.ps1

+You can use this script to login to your campus network or use it for automatic jobs.

+features:

+- Ignore login type
+- Add as automated tasks

+You can login without Python in a Windows system.

 ## Ms_book.py

 > extend from 07's script